Do not choose a broker by trading fee alone

 Foreign dividends may suffer withholding tax in the source country.
 Depending on the country, treaty, and Swiss tax filing, part of that tax may be creditable or recoverable.

 In Switzerland, DA-1 is often discussed in this context.
 The exact process depends on canton, tax software, security type, and documentation.
-The key point is to keep clean records from the start.
+The key point is to keep clean records from the start; the DA-1 explainer covers that workflow in more detail.

 Currency risk for mobile professionals